RHEL-Instruqt/rootless-podman-service/05-verify-container-service/assignment.md

 Modify index.html
 ===
-Let's modify the index.html of the webserver.
+Let's modify the index.html of the web server.
 We do this by editing the index.html file without having to initiate a terminal connection into the container.
 We can directly modify the index.html file through the persistent volume mapping.

 Persistent volumes for all rootless container services are located in `/home/garfield/.local/share/containers/storage/volumes/`.
 For our httpd service, recall that we defined the `httpd-data.volume` file.
 The volume is contained in `systemd-httpd-data/`.
 ```bash,run